yabellini/docs.carpentries.org/topic_folders/for_instructors/current_instructors.md

 ### Accessing and Updating Your Instructor Profile

 AMY is a database application, tracking programmatic activity for The Carpentries.
-The Carpentries maintains a record of information for all individuals with roles in The Carpentries such as Instructor, Trainer, Maintainer, member site contact, and more.Most functionality is limited to authorized administrative users.
+The Carpentries maintains a record of information for all individuals with roles in The Carpentries such as Instructor, Trainer, Maintainer, member site contact, and more.
+Most functionality is limited to authorized administrative users.
 Individuals whose data is tracked in AMY can view only their own profile page.

 If you have a defined role in The Carpentries, you can view and update your own records by [logging in to AMY](https://amy.carpentries.org/) using your GitHub account.
 If you are unable to login to AMY, please submit your GitHub username to [team@carpentries.org](mailto:team@carpentries.org) so we can update your access.